-Camphill was established to work with people who were mentally handicapped - and this is still its principal role today.
+Camphill was established to work with people who have intellectual disabilities - and this is still its principal role today.
 From the outset, the intention was to do this work not as a 'job' in the usual sense of the word, but as a way of life.

 The Camphill ideal is of a community life where each person according to ability contributes what they can towards the well-being of their fellows.